cysouw/diathesis/text/c10_participle.md

 - *antworten, entsprechen, helfen, kündigen*

-### [ N | – ] *gehören + Partizip* Impersonal passive
+### [ N | – ] *gehören+Partizip* Impersonal passive

-The *gehören + Partizip* passive appears to occur in some examples with intransitive verbs, resulting in impersonal constructions.
-An in-depth introduction of the *gehören + Partizip* passive can be found in [@sec:participles-gehoren-anticausative].
+The *gehören+Partizip* passive appears to occur in some examples with intransitive verbs, resulting in impersonal constructions.
+An in-depth introduction of the *gehören+Partizip* passive can be found in [@sec:participles-gehoren-anticausative].
 The usage of this constructions with intransitive verbs needs more in-depth study, as many examples seem doubtful [@next a,b].
 However, they are sparinlgy attested [@next c].

 ::: ex
 - ^^?^ In der Sauna gehört geschwitzt.